 Deputies attend group interview ahead of closing meeting of NPC annual session

-Deputies to the 14th National People's Congress (NPC) arrive for a group interview ahead of the closing meeting of the third session of the 14th NPC at the Great Hall of the People in Beijing, capital of China, March 11, 2025.
-(Xinhua/Xu Bingjie)
+Deputies to the 14th National People's Congress arrive for a group interview ahead of the closing meeting of the third session of the 14th NPC at the Great Hall of the People in Beijing, March 11, 2025.
+(Wang Zhuangfei/chinadaily.com.cn)

-Deputies to the 14th National People's Congress (NPC) attend a group interview ahead of the closing meeting of the third session of the 14th NPC at the Great Hall of the People in Beijing, capital of China, March 11, 2025.
-(Xinhua/Xu Bingjie)
+Zhuoya Baheti, a deputy to the 14th National People's Congress, attends a group interview ahead of the closing meeting of the third session of the 14th NPC at the Great Hall of the People in Beijing, March 11, 2025.
+(Wang Zhuangfei/chinadaily.com.cn)

-Deputies to the 14th National People's Congress (NPC) attend a group interview ahead of the closing meeting of the third session of the 14th NPC at the Great Hall of the People in Beijing, capital of China, March 11, 2025.
-(Xinhua/Xu Bingjie)
+Li Donglin, a deputy to the 14th National People's Congress, attends a group interview ahead of the closing meeting of the third session of the 14th NPC at the Great Hall of the People in Beijing, March 11, 2025.
+(Wang Zhuangfei/chinadaily.com.cn)

-Zhao Zhao, a deputy to the 14th National People's Congress (NPC), attends a group interview ahead of the closing meeting of the third session of the 14th NPC at the Great Hall of the People in Beijing, capital of China, March 11, 2025.
-(Xinhua/Xu Bingjie)
+Zhao Zhao, a deputy to the 14th National People's Congress, attends a group interview ahead of the closing meeting of the third session of the 14th NPC at the Great Hall of the People in Beijing, March 11, 2025.
+(Wang Zhuangfei/chinadaily.com.cn)

+Fan Jiuping, a deputy to the 14th National People's Congress, attends a group interview ahead of the closing meeting of the third session of the 14th NPC at the Great Hall of the People in Beijing, March 11, 2025.
+(Wang Zhuangfei/chinadaily.com.cn)

+Tan Xinping, a deputy to the 14th National People's Congress, attends a group interview ahead of the closing meeting of the third session of the 14th NPC at the Great Hall of the People in Beijing, March 11, 2025.
+(Wang Zhuangfei/chinadaily.com.cn)

-Zhao Zhao, a deputy to the 14th National People's Congress (NPC), attends a group interview ahead of the closing meeting of the third session of the 14th NPC at the Great Hall of the People in Beijing, capital of China, March 11, 2025.
-(Xinhua/Xu Bingjie)
+Wang Xiuying, a deputy to the 14th National People's Congress, attends a group interview ahead of the closing meeting of the third session of the 14th NPC at the Great Hall of the People in Beijing, March 11, 2025.
+(Wang Zhuangfei/chinadaily.com.cn)

 Photos